 For more information on Fire Prevention Week, please visit www.fpw.org.

-The Learn not to Burn Program presents what children need to know about fire and burn prevention.
+The Learn not to Burn Program educates children about fire and burn prevention.
 The Newfoundland and Labrador Association of Fire Services currently delivers this program, with the financial support of the Provincial Government.

 For more information, please visit www.nlfireservices.com.

-The National Fire Protection Association teaches people of all ages how to make responsible choices regarding health and safety.
-One of its most important commitments is to give people the knowledge and skills they need to lead safer lives.
+The National Fire Protection Association teaches all Canadians how to make responsible choices regarding their own health and safety.
 Fire and Emergency Services-Newfoundland and Labrador is a participating member of the NFPA.

 For more information and an extensive list of educational resources, please visit www.nfpa.org.